-D. Utilization and Disposal: Personal leave shall be used for any and all purposes for which sick and/or annual leave has heretofore been used.
+F. Utilization and Disposal: Personal leave shall be used for any and all purposes for which sick and/or annual leave has heretofore been used.
 Personal leave requests require the prior approval of the supervisor, except in the case of illness or injury to the member.
 Member requests shall be given full consideration and, to the extent practicable, approved.
 However, the parties agree that the final decision with regard to approval or disapproval of any request shall be based on the supervisor's evaluation of the needs of the job.
 If the leave request is denied, the supervisor will, by email or other written notice explain the reason for the denial.
 When a member takes three or more consecutive work days of personal leave due to an illness or injury, the supervisor may require the member to provide a physician's certificate stating the reason for the absence.

-Personal leave accrued but not used shall accumulate until separation, however, at least five (5) days personal leave or compensatory time must be used each calendar period (leave year) beginning December 16 and ending December 15 of the succeeding year.
+Personal leave accrued but not used shall accumulate until separation, however, at least eighty (80) hours of personal leave must be used each leave year beginning December 16 and ending December 15 of the succeeding year except that employees exempted from 14.01 (G) of this Article must use one hundred and twenty (120) hours each full year.

-If the member is denied the use of five (5) days in any full leave year, the member shall be entitled to payment for the unused portion.
-This payment shall be at the rate of one and one-half (1 1⁄2) times his hourly rate and shall be included in the first (1st) regular monthly pay following the close of the leave year in which the denial occurred.
+If the member is denied the use of the required hours of personal leave in any full leave year, the member shall be entitled to payment for the unused portion.
+This payment shall be at the rate of one and one-half (1 1⁄2) times the member's hourly rate and shall be included in the first (1st) regular pay following the close of the leave year in which the denial occurred.
 The period of time for which payment is made shall be deducted from the personal leave balance.
-It is understood that, should the member take no action to schedule the five (5) days leave, the State may direct that he/she take the personal leave at any time to satisfy the five (5) day requirement.
+It is understood that, should the member take no action to schedule the required hours of personal leave, the State may direct that he/she take the personal leave at any time to satisfy the requirement.
+If the member does not take the scheduled leave, the member shall be entitled to payment for the unused portion.
+This payment shall be at the member's annualized hourly rate.
+The period of time for which payment is made will be deducted from the member's personal leave balance.